phasic/birads/README.md

 Q | W | E | ...: Select a method

 1 | 2 | 3 | ... : Select a finding in the menus

+__Flemish report__

+To show the flemish report

+Add '?flemloc' at the end of the URL.

 ## Development server